HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="native-lazy-loading-usage.png",
   caption="Native lazy loading usage", description="A column chart showing that no websites used native lazy-loading on July the 1st, 2019.
 On August the 1st, 2020, 4% of websites used native lazy-loading on desktop 4% on mobile.
-On July the 1st, 2021, 18% of websites used native lazy-loading on both desktop and mobile, and on the 1st June of 2022, 23% of websites used native lazy-loading o ndesktop and 24% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=862073668&format=interactive", sheets_gid="1363374212", sql_file="image_lazy_loading.sql"
+On July the 1st, 2021, 18% of websites used native lazy-loading on both desktop and mobile, and on the 1st June of 2022, 23% of websites used native lazy-loading on desktop and 24% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=862073668&format=interactive", sheets_gid="1363374212", sql_file="image_lazy_loading.sql"